Amazon’s automated checkouts land in airports via Cibo Express

 Just walk out

-Unlike Amazon Go stores, which require the customer to have an Amazon account and scan a mobile app on entry, Cibo Express customers have to scan their credit card to enter and they just grab whatever items they want and walk out.
-The on-shelf weight sensors automatically detect items as they’re removed or replaced, with the items added (or removed) to a virtual cart accordingly.
+Unlike Amazon Go stores, which require the customer to have an Amazon account and scan a mobile app on entry, Cibo Express customers scan their credit card to enter and can then grab whatever items they want and walk out.
+The on-shelf weight sensors automatically detect items as they’re removed or replaced, adding items to a virtual cart accordingly.

-Airports make a great deal of sense for cashierless technology deployment, given that millions of people may be time-pressed to make a flight — long queues may deter some customers from entering a store, but if they know they can shop without lining up, this could encourage higher footfall.
+Airports make sense for cashierless technology deployment, given that millions of travelers are pressed for time and long queues could deter some from entering a store.

-“OTG has always embraced technology as a means of optimizing the airport experience so that we can give our guests their time back,” noted OTG CEO Rick Blatstein.
-“By using the world’s most advanced shopping technology in our CIBO Express Gourmet Markets, we’re doing just that by putting our guests in full control of their time”
+“OTG has always embraced technology as a means of optimizing the airport experience so that we can give our guests their time back,” said OTG CEO Rick Blatstein.
+“By using the world’s most advanced shopping technology in our CIBO Express Gourmet Markets, we’re doing just that by putting our guests in full control of their time.”

 A number of other players are already operating in the AI-powered checkout sphere, such as Grabango and Standard Cognition.
 But Amazon is uniquely positioned to capitalize on the growing demand for cashierless stores, given its brand recognition and technological backbone.

-Indeed, Just Walk Out represents the latest in a line of technologies that Amazon has developed initially for its own-use and then opened to third-parties — the most obvious other example of this being Amazon’s AWS cloud division, which began as an internal project to improve its own infrastructure.
-Today, AWS represents more than 10% of Amazon’s revenue globally, and it is what also underpins its automated checkouts — so this move will go a long way toward driving its cloud revenue up even more.
+Indeed, Just Walk Out represents the latest in a line of technologies Amazon initially developed for its own use and then opened to third parties.
+The most obvious other example is Amazon’s AWS cloud division, which began as an internal project to improve the company’s own infrastructure.
+Today, AWS represents more than 10% of Amazon’s revenue globally, and it also underpins its automated checkouts, which means this move will drive its cloud revenue up even more.

-OTG said that it plans to open additional cashierless stores at Newark Liberty and LaGuardia Airports at a later date.
+OTG said it plans to open additional cashierless stores at Newark Liberty and LaGuardia Airports at a later date.